CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getboxclasslayout-method.md

 ## <a name="parameters"></a>Paramètres
  `classId`
- [in] L’ID de la classe qui décrit le type de valeur est boxed.
+ [in] The ID of the class that describes the value type that is boxed.

  `pBufferOffset`
- [out] Entier qui est le décalage par rapport au pointeur de l’ID objet boxed, du type de valeur.
+ [out] An integer that is the offset, relative to the boxed object ID pointer, of the value type.

 ## <a name="remarks"></a>Notes
- Le `pBufferOffset` valeur est l’emplacement du type valeur dans une zone.
-Après avoir `pBufferOffset` est appliqué à un objet boxed, disposition de classe du type valeur peut être utilisée pour interpréter la valeur de l’objet.
+ The `pBufferOffset` value is the location of the value type within a box.
+After `pBufferOffset` is applied to a boxed object, the value type's class layout can be used to interpret the object's value.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib